GrishmaWaskar/Prediction-with-Neural-Network-Regression/README.md

 # Gas Turbine Energy Yield Prediction.
 - This project aims to predict the energy yield of a gas turbine using ambient variables as features.
-- It utilizes machine learning techniques, specifically neural networks, for regression tasks.
+- It utilizes machine learning techniques, specifically neural networks, for both regression and classification tasks.

 # Dataset.
 - The dataset contains 36,733 instances of 11 sensor measures aggregated over one hour from a gas turbine.